 The tsundere character is mostly known for coming off about as cuddly as an iceberg then transitioning to a disposition that is far more endearing.
 More than describing a collective set of personal attributes, the tsundere term alludes to the journey of personal development for a given character.
 Watching this character develop is usually rewarding, especially for the hopeless romantic.

-Even though tsundere is most associated with an abrasive character softening, the term has also been used to describe a tendency to rapidly flip from one disposition to another, whether it is harsh to soft or soft to harsh.
-The alternate definition still relates to the traditional one, but seems to emphasize only one of its aspects.
+Even though tsundere is most associated with an abrasive character softening, the term has also been used to describe a tendency to rapidly flip from one mood to another, whether it is harsh to soft or soft to harsh.
+The alternate definition still relates to the traditional one, but seems to place emphasis on one aspect of the traditional meaning.

 Case Study: Taiga Aisaka